413x5/mx-wcc24-rs/game-interface-contract/README.md

 fn claim_resources(&self)
 ```

-- Claims all available base resources for the user
+- Claims all available base resources for the user trough their [Resource Mint Contracts](../resource-mint-contract/README.md)
 - Automatically claims from all configured resource contracts (WOOD, FOOD, STONE, GOLD)
 - Resources are sent directly to the user's address
 - Resources must be deposited using the `depositResources` endpoint